wassimj/topologicpy/README.md

 <img src="https://topologic.app/wp-content/uploads/2023/02/topologicpy-logo-no-loop.gif" alt="topologicpy logo" width="250" loop="1">

-# A Hierarchical and Topological Modelling and Spatial Analysis Library for Architecture, Engineering, and Construction
+# An Advanced Spatial Modelling and Analysis Software Library for Architecture, Engineering, and Construction

 ## Introduction
-Welcome to topologicpy (rhymes with apple pie). topologicpy is an open-source python 3 implementation of [Topologic](https://topologic.app) which is a powerful software modelling and spatial analysis library that revolutionizes the way you design architectural spaces, buildings, and artefacts.
+Welcome to topologicpy (rhymes with apple pie). topologicpy is an open-source python 3 implementation of [Topologic](https://topologic.app) which is a powerful spatial modelling and analysis software library that revolutionizes the way you design architectural spaces, buildings, and artefacts.
 Topologic's advanced features enable you to create hierarchical and topological information-rich 3D representations that offer unprecedented flexibility and control in your design process.
 With the integration of geometry, topology, information, and artificial intelligence, Topologic enriches Building Information Models with Building *Intelligence* Models.

 Two of Topologic's main strengths are its support for *defeaturing* and *encoded meshing*.
 By simplifying the geometry of a model and removing small or unnecessary details not needed for analysis, defeaturing allows for faster and more accurate analysis while maintaining topological consistency.
 This feature enables you to transform low-quality, heavy BIM models into high-quality, lightweight representations ready for rigorous analysis effortlessly.
 Encoded meshing allows you to use the same base elements available in your commercial BIM platform to cleanly build 3D information-encoded models that match your exacting specifications.